ra559/cis106/_extra/extra_credit_9_grep_sed_awk.md

 * Learn how to search for specific text patterns using `grep`
 * Practice extracting and displaying specific columns of data using `awk`
-* Learn how to mo our strongest agentic coding model yet, built to reason through large codebases, check assumptions with tools, and keep going until the work is done.
-It uses more quota per token than dify and replace text using `sed`
+* Learn how to modify and replace text using `sed`
 * Develop the ability to process structured text files from the Linux terminal
 * Practice combining multiple text-processing commands to solve real-world problems